 There are additional conditions and limitations on transfer credit for persons seeking a second degree.
 (See "The Second Bachelor's Degree" section.)

-Degree credit will not be granted to a student for courses taken at any institution when the student is in a status of suspension or expulsion from Roanoke College or from any other college or university.
+Degree credit will not be granted to a student for courses taken at any institution when the student is in a status of expulsion from Roanoke College or when in a status of suspension or expulsion from any other college or university.